 Lenny Boy Brewing Co.

-Lenny Boy Brewing Co. will always feel a little bittersweet to me as it’s the place I rang in 2020, but I’m glad it’s still here for me in 2021.
+Lenny Boy Brewing Co. will always feel a little bittersweet to me as it’s the place I rang in 2020, but I’m glad it’s still here for me all these years later.
 Despite its South End location, Lenny Boy is a little more off-the-beaten-path, located on Tryon rather than South Blvd.

 Miraculously, it’s only a six-minute walk to the closest light rail stop, so if you’re doing a light rail beer crawl you should definitely add it to your list.
 There’s a kitchen with lots of carbs to soak up your drinks – including their immensely popular Bavarian-style pretzels.
 Yoga and other fitness classes are held weekly and include a free pour of their own (non-alcoholic) kombucha.
 Those looking to save a little money will be interested in their weekly specials, although their draft beer prices are already some of the lowest in town.